qulle/oltb/README.md

 ```

 ## Examples
-Examples for both the NPM and CDN version can be viewed for each release in the [examples directory on GitHub](https://github.com/qulle/oltb/tree/main/examples/).
+Examples for both the NPM and CDN version can be viewed for each release in the [examples directory](https://github.com/qulle/oltb/tree/main/examples/).

 ## Want more info?
 Have a look at the [Internal Development Documentation](https://github.com/qulle/oltb/blob/main/README_INTERNAL.md).